Omid-Mohebi/Rice-Leaf-Disease-Detection/README.md

 ## Project Structure

-The implementation is structured in a Jupyter Notebook, which includes the following key steps:
+The implementation is structured in Jupyter Notebooks, with some variations in architecture.
+The key steps include:

 ### 1. Data Preparation